HOLME

 Movement

-Make sure you check the movement of each hand, sometimes the non-dominant hand will remain static while the dominant hands executes the movement, or both hands may move simultaneously or alternately.
+Ensure you observe the movement of each hand closely.
+Sometimes, the non-dominant hand remains stationary while the dominant hand executes the movement, while in other instances, both hands may move simultaneously or alternately.

-In the sign above the hand moves across the body AND the fingers wiggle like grass blowing in the wind.
+In the sign for “grass,” for instance, the hand not only moves across the body but also wiggles the fingers, mimicking grass blowing in the wind.

-Different movements with all other components being the same can alter the meaning of a sign, or make it impossible for the sign to be understood.
-Below is a minimal pair for movement:
+Different handshapes, even when all other components are the same, can change the meaning of a sign or make it unintelligible.
+A pair of signs that differ by only one component is called a minimal pair.
+Below is an example of a minimal pair for movement:

 Expression